 1. Let kids in on the benefits

-Help your child understand that the more reading they do, the more likely they are to be ahead of the curve when they get back to school.
+Help your child understand that the more reading they do, the more likely they will be ahead of the curve when they return to school.

 Most children are keen to do well at school.
 So let them in on how amazingly helpful it is to read daily to achieve academic success.